thesheragency/hammondrealty/replit.md

 ## 301 Redirects Setup

-For 301 redirect management, this boilerplate uses the free [301 Redirects by WebFactory Ltd](https://wordpress.org/plugins/301-redirects/) plugin.
+For 301 redirect management, this boilerplate uses the free [Redirection](https://wordpress.org/plugins/redirection/) plugin by John Godley (5M+ installs).
+It has a built-in REST API - no additional setup required.

 ### Installation Steps

-1. Install **301 Redirects** plugin from WordPress Plugin Directory
+1. Install **Redirection** plugin from WordPress Plugin Directory
-2. Copy `wordpress-plugins/headless-redirects-api.php` to your WordPress `wp-content/mu-plugins/` folder
+2. Go to WordPress Admin → Tools → Redirection to configure
-   - Create the `mu-plugins` folder if it doesn't exist
-   - The mu-plugin auto-activates once uploaded
-3. Test the endpoint: `GET https://yoursite.com/wp-json/headless/v1/redirects`
-4. Run sync in the boilerplate to fetch redirects
+3. Run sync in the boilerplate to fetch redirects

 ### Creating Redirects

-1. Go to WordPress Admin → Settings → 301 Redirects
+1. Go to WordPress Admin → Tools → Redirection
-2. Add redirects with "Request" (old URL) and "Destination" (new URL)
+2. Add redirects with source URL and target URL
-3. Set redirect type (301, 302, 307)
+3. Set redirect type (301, 302, 307, 308)
 4. Sync the boilerplate to pull new redirects

+### Features

+- Built-in REST API (no mu-plugin needed)
+- 404 error monitoring
+- Regex pattern matching
+- Import/export support (CSV, JSON, Apache, Nginx)

 ## Key Features